junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 {:.no_toc}

-# CHILDREN’S GROWTH—AND THE ‘ROAD TO HEALTH’
+# CHILDREN’S GROWTH, AND THE ‘ROAD TO HEALTH’

 A healthy child grows steadily.
 If he eats enough nutritious food, and has no serious illness, a child gains weight each month.